How to Play Omaha Hi Poker – Complete 8-Step Guide

 Poker Hand Rankings

-Omaha Hi hand ranking is the same as in Hold'em, with a Royal Flush being the best possible hand.
-Players must use 2 of their 4 starting cards in combination with any 3 community cards to make a hand.
-Now for some good news: Having 4 hole cards to choose from means that the average winning hand won't be Two Pair.
-Straights, Flushes and Full Houses are very common in this poker genre.
+Omaha Hi 4/5/6 hand ranking follows the same structure as Texas Hold'em, with a Royal Flush being the highest possible hand.
+Players must use exactly 2 of their 4, 5, or 6 starting cards together with any 3 community cards to form a valid hand.
+Because players begin with more hole cards, winning hands tend to be stronger and it’s common to see Straights, Flushes, and Full Houses at showdown.

 3